juannyG/django-rest-framework-saasy/README.md

 }
 ```

-Then use the saas client mixin provided by the SaaS plugin, and define the provided class methods:
+Use the saas client mixin provided by the SaaS plugin, and define the required class methods:
 ```python
 from django.db import models
 from rest_framework_saasy.client import ClientMixin